wslyvh/AmsterdamBlockchainWeek/events/gnosisMeetup/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    'We will host a happy hour in Paris for the Gnosis Ecosystem Fund community and those interested in learning more about the program.
+    'To celebrate the community, we will host a happy hour on March 4th at 7:30pm for the Gnosis community and those interested in learning more about Gnosis products and the Gnosis Ecosystem Fund.

     Come meet our developers and talk about Gnosis projects.'